Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: Test with control samples: GRB 210121A and GRB 210610B

-\textbf{These two models both describe the spectrum well, however, from the aspect of BIC values, mBB model is preferred with $\Delta$BIC= 8.4.
-Besides, there are some features of extracted parameters of BB+BAND which could not be ignored: 1) $\alpha\sim-0.35$ is well above -2/3 for the BAND component in BB+BAND, which may be difficult to be interpreted as a NT emission; for comparison, $\alpha \sim-1$ in the BAND component in GRB 110721A~\citep{2013MNRAS.433.2739I}; 2) $kT=135.3\pm14.1$ keV for BB components corresponds to a peak energy of $3kT\sim400$ keV, which is consistent with $E_{\rm p}$ of the whole spectrum.
+These two models both describe the spectrum well, however, from BIC values, mBB model is preferred with $\Delta$BIC= 8.4.
+Besides, there are some features of extracted parameters of BB+BAND which could not be ignored: 1) $\alpha\sim-0.35$ is well above -2/3 for the BAND component in BB+BAND, which may be difficult to be interpreted as a NT emission; 2) $kT=135.3\pm14.1$ keV for BB components corresponds to a peak energy of $3kT\sim400$ keV, which is consistent with $E_{\rm p}$ of the whole spectrum.
 Considering that the component described with BAND is also QT, we inferred that the QT component is dominant.
-Therefore, mBB+PL is better from both of the physical meaning and model selection.}
+Therefore, mBB+PL is better from both of the physical meaning and model selection.

+The ranges of $r_0$ are estimated and listed in the last two columns in Table~\ref{tab:fitresTR_210610B}. $r_0$ ranges around $10^{8}$ cm in the Regimes II and III, while there exists no reasonable $r_0$ values from $10^{6}-10^{10}$ cm to satisfy Regimes V and VI.
+Note that $r_0$ values in each regime have a roughly increasing trend with time.
+With assuming that $r_0$ is constant (or has a decreasing trend)~\footnote{If one considers the depletion of the envelope, $r_0$ should decrease with time.} during the prompt phase, the possible regime for $T_0+[-10, 25]$ s is II, while Regime III is reasonable for the other part of prompt phase.
+A narrow range ($0.5\times10^{8}- 0.6\times10^{8}$ cm) is obtained.